 Rita was born and raised in the city of Chula Vista in southern San Diego County and is the daughter of Mexican immigrants.
 In 2010, she received a Bachelor of Arts degree in Political Science from the University of San Diego.

-Randy was born and raised in San Diego and is the son of two Mexican immigrants who migrated from the state of Michoacán, Mexico.
-As a first generation child of migrants, he personally understands the struggle that migrants face every day and is interested in learning more about immigration policy making, immigration services and programs at the local level.
-He is excited to apply his studies to assist the new Office of Immigrant Affairs with the many projects and programs they will be developing and executing.
+Randy was born and raised in San Diego County and is the son of two Mexican immigrants who migrated from the state of Michoacán, Mexico.
+As a first generation child of migrants, he personally understands the struggle that migrants face every day and is eager to advocate for humane immigration policies, services, and programs at the local level.

 You can reach the Office of Immigrant Affairs via email at ImmigrantAffairs@sandiego.gov.